easye/abcl-servlet/README.markdown

     cmd$ ant -find build.xml dist

+## API

+/get/*
+  Implementation of resource servlet (currently unused), which returns things inside a valid resource so we can work in servlets which do not serve contents from the local filesystem making the ServletContext.getRealPath() methods fail.

+/post/*
+  Currently all requests shunt to the the SIMPLE-SERVLET::SERVICE symbol in
+  <file:/src/lisp/simple.lisp>.

 ##  SLIME

+### NOT- Working
+N.b.
+Currently not-working.
+Deploy with
+<file:web/WEB-INF/bridge-servlet-swank.xml> for previous behavior.

+### Connecting to container via Swank
 One specifies the SLIME installation available locally to be packaged by the build process to create the delpoyment artifact [abcl-servlet.war](dist/abcl-servlet.war) via the `slime.dir' property